scorpion-jsb/scorpion-jsb/README.md

-# Sr. Full Stack Web/Web3 Developer with latest technologies
+# Front-End Web/Web3 Developer with latest technologies

 🔭 A full stack web/web3 developer with 5 years experience in web development and 2 years experience in web3/blockchain development, using latest technologies, languages, frameworks and libraries in different areas, including frontend, backend, full stack and blockchain.